jrudio/Jmeter_on_GKE/Dockerfiles/jmeter-master/README.md

 This Dockerfile builds the Jmeter master node image.

+This image includes `vncserver` to operate Jmeter's Test Planner in GUI mode

-> Port 60000 is exposed on the master node to communicate with the Slaves.
+> Port 60000 is exposed on the master node to communicate with the workers.